Articles

 Gekommen, um zu bleiben: Gründe, jetzt das Fediverse zu betreten

-Zuletzt aktualisiert am 22.
-Juli 2022 In meinem vorigen Beitrag Wir treffen uns im Fediverse habe ich über dezentrale soziale Netzwerke und das Fediverse geschrieben.
-Verglichen mit den großen, zentralisierten Vorbildern ist das Fediverse im Moment klein. the-federation.info listet noch nicht einmal 3 Mio Accounts.
-Etwa 500.000 davon waren innerhalb der letzten 30 Tage aktiv.
+Zuletzt aktualisiert am 16.
+Oktober 2022 In meinem vorigen Beitrag Wir treffen uns im Fediverse habe ich über dezentrale soziale Netzwerke und das Fediverse geschrieben.
+Verglichen mit den großen, zentralisierten Vorbildern ist das Fediverse im Moment klein. the-federation.info listet etwas über 6,1 Millionen Accounts.
+Etwa 580.000 davon waren innerhalb der letzten 30 Tage aktiv.
 Lohnt es sich da, Zeit zu investieren, sich ein Netzwerk aufzubauen und Tools zu testen?
 Oder sogar darüber zu reden und andere Menschen, die wir im Fediverse vermissen würden, zum Mitmachen zu überreden?

 Wir treffen uns im Fediverse!